Download the 2012 Beetle Quick Start Guide (.pdf)

 Completely redesigned

 Prepare yourself to get stared at.
 A lot.
 Because the design of the all new Beetle is magnetic, iconic, and utterly unique.
 That gorgeous curvy profile and famous front end are recognizable around the world, and there are dozens of nicknames to prove it.
 To say that it’s a Volkswagen is actually an understatement.
 It’s the Volkswagen.
 It’s the soul of the brand.
-It’s the face that launched a global company2.5L in-line 5-cylinder engine
+It’s the face that launched a global company

 The all new Beetle comes with a gutsy 2.5L, 170-hp, in-line 5-cylinder engine with 177 lbs/ft of torque.
 That means quick acceleration and passing power, and when the light turns green, some serious get up and go.² It boasts an impressive highway 29 mpg³ that helps you effortlessly tick off hours of freeway travel and it’s lots of fun zipping around town, too.